maxvfischer/DIY-CNC-machine/README.md

 ### Attach Arduino and solder USB cable

-The CNC shield was removed from the Arduino and the Arduino was attached to the back plate of the small electronic box using the small M3 screws unscrewed from the geared stepper motors.
+The CNC shield was removed from the Arduino and the Arduino was attached to the back plate of the small electronic box using the 4x 5mm M3 screws (**S07**) unscrewed from the geared stepper motors.
 The USB cable was left inserted in the Arduino, as there was no space to insert it afterwards.

 ![arduino_and_usb_1](./images/build/frame/arduino_and_usb_1.jpg)